 Venlafaxine (By mouth)

-Treats depression, generalized anxiety disorder (GAD), panic disorder, and social anxiety disorder.
-This medicine is a serotonin and norepinephrine reuptake inhibitor (SNRI).
+Treats depression, generalized anxiety disorder, panic disorder, and social anxiety disorder.

 When This Medicine Should Not Be Used